-NCWIT Pacesetters work together across organizational boundaries and with NCWIT to deliver national action platforms that give other organizations the motivation and infrastructure to mobilize their own change efforts.
-Our 2010 Pacesetters cohort influenced the inception of Sit With Me, a national advocacy campaign that provides a platform to raise the visibility of technical women and acknowledge the valuable contributions of women in computing.
-Find out more at http://www.sitwithme.org.
-Our 2013 Pacesetters are working on a new Career Awareness Platform to help organizations create effective job descriptions and career videos to attract more technical women.
-Stay tuned for more on this important work coming soon.
+NCWIT Pacesetters work together to deliver national action platforms that give other organizations the motivation and infrastructure to mobilize their own change efforts.
+The 2010 Pacesetters cohort influenced the inception of Sit With Me, a national advocacy campaign that provides a platform to raise the visibility of technical women and acknowledge the valuable contributions of women in computing.
+Watch this video about Pacesetters in red chairs.
+The current Pacesetters are working on a new action platform, Transforming Technical Job Ads, an effort to improve outdated and ineffective technical job descriptions and advertisements, using these new NCWIT resources: